 - Avoid physical gatherings with friends and family.

 - Use telephone, texting or online services to contact your midwife, obstetrician and other essential services.

-Additional protective measures include frequent hand washing with soap and water, regular cleaning and disinfection of frequently touched surfaces at home, self-monitoring of any signs or symptoms consistent with COVID-19 and seeking early care from a health care provider.
+Additional protective measures include wearing a mask, frequent handwashing with soap and water, regular cleaning and disinfection of frequently touched surfaces at home, self-monitoring of any signs or symptoms consistent with COVID-19 and seeking early care from a health care provider.